Sc1borg/startup/notes.md

 ## MongoDB
 This might have been the easiest part so far.
 Using express as middleware makes it really easy to write and retrieve data from MongoDb.

+## Websocket
+Websocket gave me a decent amount of trouble.
+I tried doing what simon did, but I wanted to only display one message (which I hope is ok with the assignment), so I had to change a lot of what simon did, and it was completely unusable for a couple of days until I figured it out.
+Websocket is a powerful tool though.